mayungllorente/mayungllorente.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website (still under construction).

-I am a research analyst at the research department (DIE) of the Central Bank of Chile.
+I am research analyst at the research department (DIE) of the Central Bank of Chile.
 I obtain my MSc. in Economics from the University of Chile.
-My research interests include ....
-Hopefully, I'll be aplying for a PhD this year (2023).
+My research interests include: A, B and C.

+Hopefully, this year I will apply for PhD in Economics.
+(2023).

-Email: adcastillo@bcentral.cl
+<b>Email</b>: adcastillo@bcentral.cl

 ![Klaus](/images/IMG_7724.jpeg)